quietui/quiet/docs/docs/components/icon.md

 ### Bootstrap icons

 This examples demonstrates how to load the [Bootstrap Icons](https://icons.getbootstrap.com/) library using the jsDelivr CDN.
+Available families include `regular` (default) and `filled`.

 ```html {.example}
 <script type="module">